TrantorHF/cc1541/README.md

 * -T switch added to allow setting the file type
 * -O switch added to allow setting the open flag
 * -P switch added to allow setting the protected flag
-* Hex escapes are now also allowed for diskname and ID
+* Hex escapes are now also allowed for disk name and ID
 * When no disk file name is provided, only the base name of the input file is used as disk file name instead of the full path
 * Bugfix: fixed memory access issue for filenames with 16 letters